E‑mail (short for electronic mail) is a fast and convenient way to communicate with others. You can use e‑mail to:

 In the large blank area, type your message.

 You're done!
 To send the message, click the Send button.
-It zips through the Internet to your recipients.
+It will zip through the Internet to your recipients.

-To change the style, font, size, or color of the text, select the text, and then click one of the buttons on the formatting bar (located just above the message area).
+To change the style, font, size, or color of the text, select the text, and then click one of the buttons or menu items that allow you to change the text formatting.

-Like telephone conversations and face-to-face communication, e‑mail communication has certain implied rules of behavior.
-These rules are referred to as e‑mail etiquette or netiquette (a combination of "Internet" and "etiquette").
+Like telephone and face-to-face conversations, e‑mail communication has certain implied rules of behavior.
+These rules are referred to as e‑mail etiquette or netiquette (a combination of the terms Internet and etiquette).
 For effective communication, follow these guidelines:

 Be careful with humor and emotion.
-E‑mail does not convey emotion well, so the recipient might not understand your intended tone.
+E‑mail doesn't convey emotion well, so the recipient might not understand your intended tone.
 Sarcastic humor is particularly risky because the recipient might interpret it literally and take offense.
-To convey emotion, consider using emoticons (see "Using emoticons" in this article).
+To convey emotion, consider using emoticons (see "Using emoticons" in this article below).

 Use a clear and concise subject line.
 Summarize the contents of the message in a few words.
 People who receive a large amount of e‑mail can use the subject to prioritize the message.